 About me

 My research areas fall broadly within human-computer interaction (HCI) and social computing.
-I combine empirical work and system design/building to critique and reimagine the online spaces that mediate our social interactons.
-My interests include digital self-representation, online communities, and communication affordances.
+I combine empirical work and system design/building to critique and reimagine the online spaces that mediate our social interactions.

 In general, I care about understanding how to create online spaces with better social and psychological outcomes.
-Currently, I’m thinking about: participatory online communities, content-creation affordances and authenticity, parasociality, folk theories, and what virality online really means.
+Currently, I’m thinking about: participatory online communities, folk theories/mental models/what it means to understand an algorithmic system, and how to design social media platforms that support and encourage relationship formation.

 Past Work